aosabook/500lines/dagoba/dagoba.markdown

 There are a few problems with this, though.
 For one, this `as`/`merge` technique only works if every pathway is present in the graph: if we're missing an entry for one of Thor's great-grandparents then we will skip valid entries.
 For another, what happens if we want to do this to just part of a query and not the whole thing?
 What if there are multiple `all`s?

 To solve that first problem we're going to have to treat `all`s as something more than just as/merge.
 We need each parent gremlin to actually skip the intervening steps.
-We can think of this as a kind of teleportation --- jumping from one part of the pipeline directly to another --- or we can think of it as a certain kind of branching pipeline, but either way it complicates our model somewhat.
+We can think of this as a kind of teleportation&mdash;jumping from one part of the pipeline directly to another&mdash;or we can think of it as a certain kind of branching pipeline, but either way it complicates our model somewhat.
 Another approach would be to think of the gremlin as passing through the intervening pipes in a sort of suspended animation, until awoken by a special pipe.
 Scoping the suspending/unsuspending pipes may be tricky, however.

 The next two problems are easier.
 To modify just part of a query we'll wrap that portion in special start/end steps, like `g.v('Thor').out().start().in().out().end().times(4).run()`.
 Actually, if the interpreter knows about these special pipetypes we don't need the end step, because the end of a sequence is always a special pipetype.
 We'll call these special pipetypes "adverbs", because they modify regular pipetypes like adverbs modify verbs.

 To handle multiple `all`s we need to run all `all` transformers twice: once before the `times` transformer, to mark all `all`s uniquely, and again after `times`' time to re-mark all marked `all`s uniquely.

-There's still the issue of searching through an unbounded number of ancestors --- for example, how do we find out which of Ymir's descendants are scheduled to survive Ragnarök?
+There's still the issue of searching through an unbounded number of ancestors&mdash;for example, how do we find out which of Ymir's descendants are scheduled to survive Ragnarök?
 We could make individual queries like `g.v('Ymir').in().filter({survives: true})` and <latex>\newline</latex> `g.v('Ymir').in().in().in().in().filter({survives: true})`, and manually collect the results ourselves, but that's pretty awful.

 We'd like to use an adverb like this: